 Seriously, why do programs that launch when the PC turns on have to be in both the Startup folder OR the Windows Registry?
 Isn’t one place good enough?
 Why is it so hard to keep so much junk from filling our hard drives?
 Between log files, cache files and other types of history files, you’re lucky if your hard drive stays empty beyond your first year of computer use – especially if you install a lot of apps.

-Your first stop, if you want to tune your PC and get it working in prime condition, is Tina’s Windows On Speed Manual.
-I have family and friends who told me it made their computer run like new.
-However, if you don’t feel confident digging through Windows yourself, there are apps out there that will make the job easier for you.
+If you don’t feel confident digging through Windows yourself, there are apps out there that will make the job easier for you.
 One example is an app called FreshUI that I covered previously.
 It wasn’t the prettiest app however, and some areas were rather complicated and difficult to understand.

 A Simpler Way To “Tweak” Windows